Japan Airlines business class offers one of the most comfortable ways to travel from selected Australian cities to Japan.

-Operating its Dreamliner aircraft between Melbourne / Sydney and Tokyo, JAL business class is renowned for offering an award winning business ‘sky-suite' and an extremely high standard of hospitality and service.
+Operating its Dreamliner aircraft between Melbourne / Sydney and Tokyo, Japan Airlines business class is renowned for offering an award-winning business ‘sky-suite' and an extremely high standard of hospitality and service.

-Booking my Japan Airlines business class flight
+Booking my flight

 Visiting the Japan Airlines Sakura First Class Lounge